What is hand therapy?

 Hand Therapy is the art and science of rehabilitation of the upper limb - shoulder to hand.
 It involves evaluation and testing to assess the injured limb from which a specific treatment program can be designed.
 A variety of specialised treatment techniques are used to achieve these goals.

-Registered Occupational Therapists and Physiotherapists who, through further education, clinical experience and independent study have become proficient in the treatment of upper limb conditions resulting from injury, disease or deformity.
+A practitioner of hand therapy is a qualified and registered Occupational Therapist or Physiotherapist who, through further education, clinical experience and independent study have become proficient in the treatment of upper limb conditions resulting from injury, disease or deformity.

 If you are planning to have hand surgery requiring a post-operative splint / orthosis, the AHTA strongly advises that you contact your health insurer first, to ascertain your eligibility and approximate your out of pocket expenses.